AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-events-messages/01-event-grid-events-to-endpoint.md

 ### Task 5: Configure the console application

-In this section you retrieve the topic endpoint and access key so they can be added to a **.env** file to hold those secrets.
+In this task, you will configure the console application by retrieving the topic endpoint and access key, and storing them in a .env file.

 1. Run the following commands to retrieve the URL and access key for the topic you created earlier.
 Be sure to record these values.